uyuni-project/sumaform/README_ADVANCED.md

 ## Disabling Avahi and Avahi reflectors

 SUSE Manager requires both direct and reverse domain names resolution.
-This can be provided by either DNS (client-server, unicast mode) or Avahi (peer-to-peer, multicast mode).
+This can be provided by either DNS (client-server, unicast mode) or Avahi (peer-to-peer, multicast mode, only for .local domain).

 Note that Avahi is not available in environments that disable multicast UDP, notably AWS, so the following is only relevant for the libvirt backend, where it is enabled by default.